Domain Rules & Business Invariants

 Rationale:

-Section titled “Rule 2: Cycle Prevention”Rule: Cannot move a page to become a descendant of itself (prevents cycles).
+Section titled “Rule 9: Cycle Prevention (Page Hierarchy)”Rule: Cannot move a page to become a descendant of itself (prevents cycles).

 Enforcement: Check ancestry chain before move operations.